-5 interior pockets and one on the exterior!
+5 interior pockets and one on the exterior.
 This is what makes them superior for travel.
+I wanted to put to binders in the medium to give you an idea of using it as a work bag.

 These work especially well for travel, kids’ bags, daycare, and road trips because the pockets help keep things organized and the softer fabric is easier to maneuver in cars, wagons, and strollers.